Actually, I had two weddings with barns that played the main character.

 It was in a place where animals used to eat and poop.

-This trend on Pinterest of barn/farm/white twinkle lights/chalkboard signs has been everywhere for the past several years.
+This trend on Pinterest of barn/farm/white twinkle lights/chalkboard signs have been everywhere for the past several years.

 I do love it and it makes me a little mad.